 How Selling Your Life Insurance Policy May Help Your Retirement

-Planning for your retirement can be a daunting experience.
+Planning for your retirement or calculating your retirement score can be a daunting experience.
 There is so much to think about, especially the amount of money you need in order to retire comfortably.
 Generally, the rule of thumb is that the money you may need when you ultimately retire should fall somewhere between 70 to 85 percent of your income.

 To estimate how much money you may need for your retirement years, you could estimate approximately how much you would be spending in the future.
 There are certain expenses you probably won’t have to worry about once you’re retired, including expenses related to your children.
 Your mortgage may be paid off, and you may not have to worry about commuting or other work-related expenses.

 At the same time, there could be new expenses, such as healthcare costs.
 And you may also travel more after retirement since you will have free time that you didn’t have when you were working.

 You should maximize your income flow during your working years so that you can be comfortable after you retire.
 Following are some of the key ways to increase your retirement income.

 What you will learn:

 Retirement Calculator: Are you on Track to Retire?